-cmgui Option Slurm Option Description

-Features Feature= <string> entry in the file</string> Arbitrary strings can be entered to indicate some characteristics of a node, one string per entry.
-For example:

-slurm.conf

-SIUTM.COM text1

-text2

-and so on.
-These become part of the:

-Feature=text1, text2 attribute to the

-NodeName= <node name=""></node>

-entry line in slurm.conf, as indicated in man(5)

-slurm.conf.
-The strings also become added attributes to

-the GresTypes entry of that file.

-Default: blank.

-Default.
-Diarik.

-GPU devices File= <device>en-</device> This is only implemented if the number of GPUs has been

-or o devices tries in the file set by the administrator using Bright Cluster Manager, by

-gres.conf setting the basic Slurm client option GPUs.
-The GPUs option

-, is seen, for example, in cmgui, in figures 7.4, and 7.5.

-Each device detected on the host node can be added as an

-entry.
-For example:

-/dev/nvidia0

-/dev/nvidial

-and so on.
-These become part of the:

-Name=gpu File= <device></device>

-lines in gres.conf, as indicated in man (5) gres.conf.

-Default: blank
+cmgui Option Slurm Option Description Features Feature=< string > entry in the file slurm.conf Arbitrary strings can be entered to indicate some character- istics of a node, one string per entry.
+For example: text1 text2 and so on.
+These become part of the: Feature=text1,text2 attribute to the NodeName= <node name=""> entry line in slurm.conf, as indicated in man(5) slurm.conf.
+The strings also become added attributes to the GresTypes entry of that file.
+Default: blank.</node> GPU devices File=< device > en- tries in the file gres.conf This is only implemented if the number of GPUs has been set by the administrator using Bright Cluster Manager, by setting the basic Slurm client option GPUs.
+The GPUs option is seen, for example, in cmgui, in figures 7.4, and 7.5.
+Each device detected on the host node can be added as an entry.
+For example: /dev/nvidia0 /dev/nvidia1 and so on.
+These become part of the: Name=gpu File=< device> lines in gres.conf, as indicated in man(5) gres.conf.
+Default: blank Slots СРИ Number of logical processors on the node.
+Default: 1 Sockets Sockets Processor chips on node.
+Default: 1 Cores per socket CoresPerSocket Number of cores per socket.
+Default: 1 Threads per core ThreadsPerCore Number of logical threads for a single core.
+Default: 1 Boards Boards Number of baseboards in a node.
+Default: 1